sarasimandlova/Canis_lupus_DT/README.md

 # Genomics of grey wolf in Central Europe, Diploma thesis
 This GitHub repository was created to store scripts and results related to a thesis called "Genomics of the grey wolf in Central Europe"
-  The repository is divided into five directories, which contain documents for each part of the thesis: ANGSD_GL, Datasets_info, KING_results, NGSadmix_results, PCA_results.
+  The repository is divided into five directories, which contain documents for each part of the thesis: ANGSD_GL, Datasets_info, Relatedness, NGSadmix, PCAngsd.

 This repository contains files in the following formats: _.txt, .cov, .R, .py, .png, .pdf, .csv, .xlsx._ The scripts are written in R(_.R_) and Python (_.py_) programming languages.
 The following README.md section describes the directories of this repository.